 As in the Residential sector, advanced power strips are a new measure in the commercial sector (47 average megawatts).
 This measure represents the growing savings from controls.
-Advanced power strips apply to the numerous miscellaneous plug loads and ancillary electronic equipment found in commercial office spaces.
+Advanced power strips apply to the numerous miscellaneous plug loads and ancillary electronic equipment found in commercial office spaces, excluding computers themselves.